 The permanent population of around 2,700 swells to more than 6,000 during peak tourist season, when visitors travel from all over the world to see the beautiful Whale Sharks and other marine life up close.

-A range of accommodation for every taste and budget is offered in and around Exmouth, from backpackers hostels, caravan parks and wilderness camping adventures to glamourous eco-retreats and internationally recognised hotel brands.
-You can even rent an island, holiday home, or studio, the variety is endless.
-You can easily see a range of accommodation options on the Visit Ningaloo site.
+A range of accommodation for every preference and budget is offered in and around Exmouth, from backpackers hostels, motel, caravan parks and wilderness camping adventures to glamourous eco-retreats and hotel brands.
+You can even rent a chalet with a view, holiday home, or studio, the variety is endless.

-There is something for every taste and budget when it comes to eating out in Exmouth, from family friendly fare such as woodfired pizzas and BBQs, through to beachside curry night and Gold Plate award-winning cuisine.
-And of course, what would a trip to the coast be without a meal of fish and chips on the beach?
+There is something for every taste and budget when it comes to eating out in Exmouth.
+You’ll find a great grab and go lunch options to a dedicated vegan / vegetarian cafe.
+For dinner a family-friendly Australian fare, through to beachside curry night and Gold Plate award-winning cuisine.
+And of course, what would a trip to the coast be without a meal on the beach?
 View a range of Exmouth dining options.

 Exmouth is a popular tourist destination and famous for adventure tourism.
-Aside from the popular Whale Shark tours and Humpback Whale experiences, you can enjoy a number of other adventure tourism experience in and around the town including tubing, microlight aircraft flights, surfing, stand up paddleboard lessons and more.
+Aside from the popular Whale Shark tours and Humpback Whale experiences, you can enjoy a number of other adventure tourism experience in and around the town including scenic flights, surfing, stand up paddleboard lessons and more.
 Game fishing is also extremely popular – our sister company, Set the Hook offers expert guided fishing tours.

 Cape Range National Park

 Just 40km from Exmouth, the Cape Range National Park stretches along the western edge of the North West Cape and features rugged limestone ranges, deep canyons and 50km of pristine sandy beaches.